(adapted from the forthcoming book Integral Esoterics by Asa)

 Coherent systems are present wherever life is: wherever atoms bond together and wherever light propagates.
-Without coherence, entropy would over overtake order, and no life would be possible.
-There would be no periodic orbit or rotation of celestial bodies, no metabolism, no DNA, no hydrogen fusion, no electricity and no mental conception of anything without the persistence of certain fundamental rules establishing their necessary preconditions.
+Without coherence, entropy would overtake order, and no life would be possible.
+There would be no periodic orbit or rotation of celestial bodies, no metabolism, no DNA, no hydrogen fusion, no electricity, and no mental conception of anything without the persistence of certain fundamental rules establishing their necessary preconditions.

-We can find the 3ness balancing, organizing and integrating every where we look.
+We can find the 3ness balancing, organizing, and integrating everywhere we look.
 In music, triads make up the basic structure of chords.
 These fundamental harmonies are built by stacking three thirds together.
-It is because of the harmonic structure of music, (2 : 1 ratio) that these thirds are the most consonant of acoustic forms.
+It is because of the harmonic structure of music, (2:1 ratio) that these thirds are the most consonant of acoustic forms.
 But the harmony of triangles is not just about music.
-It is in the very movement of life, thought and evolution itself.
+It is in the very movement of life, thought, and evolution itself.

-The Hegelian dialectics, for example, show how the power of triangles is in operation on the level of thought.
+The Hegelian dialectics show how the power of triangles is in operation on the level of thought.
 Dialectics refers to the process of making a philosophical argument involving two opposite and contradictory positions.
-Hegel points out that the opposites of two competing positions are reconciled through a third that includes and transcend the finer points of both.
+Hegel points out that the opposites of two competing positions are reconciled through a third that includes and transcends the finer points of both.
 The process begins with a thesis.
-The thesis is countered with an antithesis or contrasting view, but then after some negotiation, the two are integrated in a synthesis view.
+The thesis is countered with an antithesis or contrasting view, but then after some negotiation, the two are integrated into a synthesis view.
 This process is one of sorting out the strengths and weaknesses of each view and combining them in a view that includes both its earlier truisms but also transcends them in a view that’s more comprehensive and more whole than either of its earlier parts.
 Thesis > Antithesis > Synthesis